jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 $$\theta = \begin{pmatrix} \theta_1 \\ \theta_2 \\ \vdots \\ \theta_n \end{pmatrix}$$

 The $\nabla$ notation is used to denote gradients, an important operation in matrix calculus which we explored in when deriving the normal equation solution to [linear regression] on this blog.
-The $\alpha$ denotes a hyperparamter known as the learning rate, which essentially determines how big of a step the gradient descent model takes with each iteration.
+The $\alpha$ denotes a hyperparameter known as the learning rate, which essentially determines how big of a step the gradient descent model takes with each iteration.
 The main takeaway here is the the gradient descent method allows us to find the local minimum of any convex function, no matter how multidimensional or complex.
 This is an incredibly powerful statement, and it is one that lies at the core of many machine learning algorithms.

 To implement gradient descent with code, we have to figure out what the gradient descent equation is in the case of logistic regression.
 To do this, we need a bit of calculus work using the chain rule.
 Recall that our goal is to compute